n4sm/AD_1DA/README.md

 Length of the stub : 0x21b
  ```

- We can see that we we call demo.sh with this elf (test_hook_no_pie_.p4cked), the result is metamorphic :
+ We can see that we we call demo.sh with this elf (test_hook_no_pie_.p4cked), the result is metamorphic:

  ```